Bjørn Arild Gram: Minister of Defence

+2022

 On 20 April, Gram announced that Norway would be donating air defence system missiles to Ukraine, while the missiles were being phased out in the Norwegian Army.
 He stated: "The missile will be phased out by the Norwegian Armed Forces, but it is still a modern and effective weapon that will be of great benefit to Ukraine.
 Other countries have also donated similar weapon systems".

-Gram visited Pasvik in Sør-Varanger with his Nordic counterparts on 11 May to discuss their countries' continued cooperation.
+Gram visited Pasvik in Sør-Varanger Municipality with his Nordic counterparts on 11 May to discuss their countries' continued cooperation.
 At their press meet, Gram started by saying: "We are at a crossroads in Nordic history.
 We know that Sweden and Finland are in the final stages of applying for NATO membership.
 We are looking at the importance of developing the Nordic defence work in the future".

 On 23 May, Dagbladet revealed that Gram had received double salary when he concurrently was mayor of Steinkjer and a deputy member of Parliament in 2018 and 2019.
 Gram clarified that he had repaid Steinkjer municipality, in order to remove any doubt about his integrity.

 On 8 June, Gram announced that Norway would be donating 22 artillery weapons of the type M109 howitzer to Ukraine, stating: "The Ukrainian forces depend on Western support in the form of military equipment and weapons to withstand the Russian attacks.
 Ukraine has requested this type of arms support.
 The development of the war in Ukraine indicates that it is now necessary to donate heavier materiel and weapons systems as well".

 At a defence minister summit in Brussels on 16 June, Gram said he wouldn't rule out that Ukrainian soldiers could be trained in Norway, despite having previously ruled it out.

 After Sweden and Finland signed an agreement with Turkey, thereby clearing their way to join NATO, Russia made threats against the former.
 Gram asserted that there would be no heighten risks with the two's accession into NATO.
 He noted that the countries would bring new defence capabilities and that the Nordics weren't a threat against anyone and blamed Vladimir Putin's actions as the cause for their accession.